What is the Clarkson-Montesinos Institute?

-Who is the main contact person in Dominican Republic?
+Who is the main contact person in the Dominican Republic?

 For the last 15 years, Father Hartley has worked with Dominican lawyer Noemí Méndez, a professional who has filed cases against the abuses of the Vicini sugar company (CAEI) and against the Dominican Government against its permanent discrimination of citizens with Haitian roots but born in the Dominican Republic.
 She is actively working side by side with the workers of the sugar cane plantations.

 Who are the main companies responsible for the abuses?